 Fibromyalgia is the result of internalising, or burying, anger in your body.
 You need to begin to deal with your anger issues and thus release it from your body.
 Anger is a secondary response, or reaction, to undelt with sadness/grief so in order to deal with the anger you also need to deal with the underlying sadness.
 Techniques such as esoteric healing will help restore kidney energy and clear anger and sadness from the body and thus aid the healing process.

 (6) Prof. Martin Pall has developed a protocol utilizing nebulised nutrients in order to “mop up” excess perioxynitrite levels which can be the result of a dysfunction with the nitric oxide pathway.
 This protocol also seems to help overcome chemical sensitivities.
 More information available on request.

 (7) Restore your methylation cycle.

-(8) Dr. Shoemaker believes CFS is a result of neurotoxins and uses cholestyramine (a prescription cholesterol lowering drug) to help detoxify them from the body.
-Dr Patricia Kane also uses this protocol however also uses phosphatidylcholine to help repair the membrane damage caused by the neurotoxins.
+(8) Dr. Shoemaker believes CFS is a result of neurotoxins and uses a prescription cholesterol lowering drug to help detoxify them from the body.
+Dr Patricia Kane also uses this protocol however also uses a fat called phosphatidylcholine to help repair the membrane damage caused by the neurotoxins.